kokobabe99/simd_integration/README.md

 Overall, these operations allow the AVX2 version to fully exploit data-level parallelism while keeping all arithmetic within registers — leading to a 10+× speedup over the scalar baseline, depending on matrix size and memory alignment.

-`Cache Efficiency` SIMD kernels reuse contiguous memory regions effectively.Streaming access patterns benefit from hardware prefetchers, minimizing cache misses.
+`Cache Efficiency` SIMD kernels reuse contiguous memory regions effectively.
+Streaming access patterns benefit from hardware prefetchers, minimizing cache misses.

+Although the SIMD kernels exhibit a large speed increase compared to the C and x86-64 kernels, it should be noted that as the vector size `n` grows, the speedup gained decreases.
+Even though the relative order of `C > x86-64 > SIMD XMM > SIMD YMM` (in terms of execution time) does not change, it can be observed that the SIMD YMM goes from a large ~20x speedup at `n = 1003` down to a ~3.5x speedup at `n = 16384`.
+From research, one possible reason for this is a memory bottleneck; for smaller arrays, the data can fit within the cache and thus it is bounded by computation time, allowing the SIMD operations to be performed quickly.
+As n grows, it reaches a point that the data can no longer fit in the cache, and the process of retreiving data from memory becomes the bottleneck of the program rather than the computations themselves.
+Regardless, using SIMD always outperforms the "traditional" kernels in all cases and should be used if possible.

 ---